Check Out Our Newly Increased Rebate Amounts for Single Family and Multi-Family Homes, and Commercial Properties!

 - Backyard projects

-- Projects where there is less than 200 sq ft of lawn
+- Back yard projects where there is less than 200 square feet of lawn converted

 - Non-permeable hardscapes, such as concrete, bricks or flagstone, that have been mortared into place